SalmaRedaBedair/Tekatech/Readme.md

 - stack (1 day)
 - queue & deque (1 day)
 - linked list (1 day)
-- binary search trees: may be will explain it with no implementation (1 day)
+- binary search trees: may be explained with no implementation (1 day)
-- set & map: may be will explain it with no implementation (1 day)
+- set & map: may be explained with no implementation (1 day)